Winston Smith (Nineteen Eighty-Four): Critical response

+Margaret Atwood commented that Winston's surrender to Big Brother has been critically viewed as pessimistic, but she considered that the novel's essay on Newspeak, which is written in standard English and in the past tense, is evidence that the regime reached an end and this showed Orwell's "faith in the resilience of the human spirit".
+Lynskey describes this as the "Appendix Theory", the idea that Winston's story is actually a text written by another author within the novel's fictional world, suggested by a solitary footnote in the first chapter.
+Dennis Glover's investigation into an error that appears in the second impression of the first edition, published in March 1950, in the passage where Winston writes in the dust "2 + 2 = 5", led him to question the possibility that Orwell intended to change the ending.
+The "5" in the equation had disappeared and was missing for almost four decades.
+Glover commented that the missing "5" suggests that Winston is still capable of thoughtcrime at the end of the novel.
+Despite being unable to ascertain the reason for the omission, he noted that Ingsoc would be defeated by "humanity's natural tendency towards freedom".

 75th anniversary edition controversy

 A preface written by American novelist Dolen Perkins-Valdez, which was added to the 75th anniversary edition published in the US in 2024 by Berkley Books and approved by The Orwell Estate, was criticised for acting as a trigger warning to readers over Winston's views of women.
 In the edition's introductory essay, Perkins-Valdez described Winston as a "problematic character", highlighting a passage in which Orwell wrote, "He disliked nearly all women, and especially the young and pretty ones."
 Her essay concluded that Orwell was expressing that Winston's misogyny was a symptom of totalitarian society.
 Novelist and critic Walter Kirn criticised the preface on the podcast America This Week, describing it as "the most 1984-ish thing I’ve ever f---ing read" and commented, "We’re getting somebody to actually convict George Orwell himself of thought crime in the introduction to his book about thought crime".